Benefits of EDMS: Electronic Document Management System Advantages

 • maintaining the space

-These are the costs that easily can be saved by using an EDMS.
+These are the costs that can easily be saved by using an EDMS.

 2. Improved Productivity